KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/installing-from-source.md

 [Links to Komodo Binaries for Windows Here](https://github.com/KomodoPlatform/komodo/releases)

-Place the files in a new folder on the Desktop called kmd.
+Place the files in a new folder on the Desktop called `kmd`.

 `C:\\Users\\YourUserName\\Desktop\\kmd`